MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/create-or-alter-workload-group-command.md

 Creates a new workload group, or alters an existing workload group.

 For more information, see [Workload groups](workload-groups.md).
-To show the current workload group settings, use the [`.show` command](show-workload-group-command.md).
+To show the current workload group settings, use the [`.show workload_group` command](show-workload-group-command.md).

 ## Permissions

-You must have [AllDatabasesAdmin](access-control/role-based-access-control.md) permissions to run this command.
+You must have [Cluster AllDatabasesAdmin](access-control/role-based-access-control.md) permissions to run this command.

 ## Syntax